sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 |LGA    |IAH  | 2013|    11|   1|        -6|
 |JFK    |MIA  | 2013|    11|   1|        -3|

 Notice how `filter` is used in combination with `select`.
-All functions in the `dplyr` library can be combined, in any other order that makes logical sense.
+All functions in the `dplyr` library can be combined in any other order that makes logical sense.
 However, if the `select` step didn't include `month`, that same column couldn't have been used in the `filter` step.

 ## Exercise 102.1

 Extend the code in the script `practical-102_my-script-002.R` to include the code necessary to solve the questions below.

-**Question 101.1.1:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the average air time in hours, calculated grouping flights by carrier, but only for flights starting from the JFK airport.
+**Question 101.1.1:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the air time and the carrier, but only for flights starting from the JFK airport.
+As in the examples above, use `slice_head` and `kable` to output a nicely-formatted table containing only the first 10 rows.

-**Question 102.1.2:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the average arrival delay compared to the overall air time (**tip**: use manipulate to create a new column that takes the result of `arr_delay / air_time`) calculated grouping flights by carrier, but only for flights starting from the JFK airport.
+**Question 102.1.2:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the arrival delay and the overall air time, but only for flights of October 12th.
+As in the examples above, use `slice_head` and `kable` to output a nicely-formatted table containing only the first 10 rows.

-**Question 103.1.3:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the average arrival delay compared to the overall air time calculated grouping flights by origin and destination, sorted by destination.
+**Question 103.1.3:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the arrival delay, origin and destination, but only for flight leaving between 11am and 2pm.
+As in the examples above, use `slice_head` and `kable` to output a nicely-formatted table containing only the first 10 rows.